hjorslev/awesome-stars/README.md

 ## TypeScript

+- [PiotrMachowski/lovelace-xiaomi-vacuum-map-card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card) - This card provides a user-friendly way to fully control Xiaomi (and possibly other) vacuums in Home Assistant.
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [pawelmalak/flame](https://github.com/pawelmalak/flame) - Flame is self-hosted startpage for your server.
 Easily manage your apps and bookmarks with built-in editors.
 - [juice-shop/juice-shop](https://github.com/juice-shop/juice-shop) - OWASP Juice Shop: Probably the most modern and sophisticated insecure web application